Skip to main content Skip to secondary navigation

 Exploration encompasses the processes and methods involved in locating potential sites for oil and gas drilling and extraction.
 Geoscientists use many tools to identify and characterize “prospects” for oil and natural gas development.
 These tools range from basic geological and paleontological understanding of a reservoir to acoustic and magnetic seismography enhanced by 3D imaging.
 Other factors such as road access, topography, and prior drilling results (if any) are also considered.
 If available, data from existing wells in the reservoir help refine these assessments.
 This data can include well logs, cross-sections, and Estimated Ultimate Recovery (EUR), which is an estimate of the expected recovery of oil or gas from a producing well.
 Finally, the location must be economically and regulatorily available.

 Permitting and Leasing are closely intertwined and follow exploration.
-Prior to drilling in hydrocarbon fields that were identified through the exploration process, permits and leases must be secured from the entity that owns the land and its associated mineral rights.
+Prior to drilling for oil or natural gas that was identified through the exploration process, permits and leases must be secured for the land and mineral rights.
 In the United States, four types of land ownership influence this process: private, federal, state, and tribal.
-The federal government also manages leases for offshore activity on the outer continental shelf of the U.S. The U.S. is the only country in the world that allows private ownership of mineral rights.
+The federal government also manages leases for offshore activity on the outer continental shelf of the U.S. The U.S. is one of only a few countries in the world that allows private ownership of mineral rights.
+In the U.S., mineral rights can be owned independently of the land rights, potentially requiring multiple leases.
 Outside the U.S., the permitting and leasing of mineral rights are generally a government-managed process.

 A flow diagram of land ownership and mineral rights in the United States, showing four types of land ownership: Private, Federal, State, and Tribal.
 Oil and gas leases and drilling permits may be issued by different entities depending on where the hydrocarbon exploration is located.